 He has a passion for the land and is intrigued with the interaction of man and nature.
 "As an artist, I am continually observing life around me.
 I am fascinated by the effects of light, atmosphere, and weather.
 The figures I am currently working on reflect a moment of stillness and thought—a reflection on the subject's place in time and their hope for a better future."

-Paul started his formal art training at the age of fourteen with lessons at The Art League in Alexandria, Virginia.
+Keysar started his formal art training at the age of fourteen with lessons at The Art League in Alexandria, Virginia.
 In 2000, he completed four years of fine arts education at the Pennsylvania Academy of the Fine Arts in Philadelphia.
-In addition, his training included a year of study from 1997–1998 under nationally known portrait and landscape artist Carolyn Egeli of Valley Lee, Maryland.
+In addition, his training included a year of study from 1997–1998 under nationally-known portrait and landscape artist Carolyn Egeli of Valley Lee, Maryland.
 He has also studied the figure with Robert Liberace and Dan Thompson.

-Paul is an award-winning plein air painter and studio artist.
-His greatest artistic influences have been the art of Homer, Corot, and Constable, along with the contemporary work of Jacob Collins, Randall Exon, and many others.
+Keysar's greatest artistic influences have been the art of Homer, Eakins, and the Barbizon School, along with the contemporary work of Randall Exon, David Graeme Baker, and many others.
 He has participated in numerous solo and group shows, and his work is owned by collectors throughout the country.
 He is available to give demonstrations and lectures and serve as judge/juror for art competitions.
 Keysar offers private art lessons, classes, and workshops for beginner through advanced students in drawing and painting.
 He accepts portrait, landscape, and still life drawing and painting commissions.
 Keysar currently resides in Charlotte, North Carolina, with his wife and children, and maintains a studio at ClearWater Artist Studios, in Concord, NC.